nikitabobko/AeroSpace/README.md

 **Values**
 - AeroSpace is targeted at advanced users and developers
 - Keyboard centric
-- Never break configuration files or existing workflows (Guaranteed once AeroSpace reaches 1.0 version)
+- Never break configuration files (Guaranteed once AeroSpace reaches 1.0 version)
 - AeroSpace doesn't use GUI, unless necessarily
   - AeroSpace will never provide a GUI for configuration.
 For advanced users, it's easier to edit a configuration file in text editor rather than navigating through checkboxes in GUI.